-Solicitor general takes over for Eric Schneiderman after assault allegations and resignation

-(CNN)New York Solicitor General Barbara Underwood was named the state's acting attorney general Tuesday and will take over for Attorney General Eric Schneiderman, who resigned after allegations that he assaulted several women.

-"This morning, I'm grateful to work with the best colleagues in the business -- including Barbara Underwood, who will be acting NY AG," Amy Spitalnick, press secretary for the New York Attorney, tweeted from a verified account.
-"She's argued 20 cases before SCOTUS, clerked for Thurgood Marshall, & much more.
-The work continues."
+NY prosecutor to investigate assault allegations against Eric Schneiderman

+(CNN)Prosecutors in at least two jurisdictions are investigating the assault allegations that led to the resignation of New York Attorney General Eric Schneiderman, authorities said Tuesday.

-Underwood's appointment comes less than a day after a stunning story in The New Yorker detailed four women's allegations that Schneiderman violently assaulted them.
+One day after a stunning story in The New Yorker detailed four women's allegations that Schneiderman violently assaulted them, law enforcement officials in Manhattan and suburban Long Island said they're looking into the claims.

+"I am honored to serve the people of New York as acting Attorney General," Underwood said in a written statement.
+"The work of this office is critically important.
+Our office has never been stronger, and this extraordinarily talented, dedicated, and tireless team of public servants will ensure that our work continues without interruption."

-Two of the women, Michelle Manning Barish and Tanya Selvaratnam, spoke on the record to the magazine, saying they had been romantically involved with Schneiderman but that the violence was nonconsensual.
+Two of the women alleging they were assaulted by Schneiderman are Michelle Manning Barish and Tanya Selvaratnam, who spoke on the record to the magazine.

+They said they had been romantically involved with Schneiderman and the violence was nonconsensual.
 The New Yorker described the violence as occurring "often after drinking, frequently in bed and never with their consent."

 In one instance, Manning Barish told The New Yorker, Schneiderman hit her and then choked her.